Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions

 \section{High-dimensional asymptotic distributions}

 The derived stochastic representations of Sections 3 and 4 are also very useful in the derivation of the asymptotic distributions of the estimators of optimal portfolio weights and their estimated characteristics.
-To this end, we note that the same approach can be used independently whether the dimension of the data generating process $p$ is assumed to be fix or it is allow to grow together with the sample size that additionally can be used to analyze the structure of high-dimensional optimal portfolios.
+To this end, we note that the same approach can be used independently whether the dimension of the data generating process $p$ is assumed to be fixed or allowed to grow together with the sample size $n$.
 These two regimes have been intensively discussed in statistical literature.
-The former asymptotic regime, i.e. with fixed $p$, is called the ''standard asymptotics'' (see, e.g., \citet{le2012asymptotics}).
-Here, both the sample mean and the sample covariance matrix is proven to be consistent estimators for the corresponding population counterparts. challenges arise when $p$ is comparable to $n$, i.e. both the dimension $p$ and the sample size $n$ tend to infinity while their ratio $p/n$ tends to a positive constant $c \in [0,1)$, the so-called concentration ratio.
-It is called the ''large dimensional asymptotics'' or ''Kolmogorov asymptotics'' (c.f., \citet{buhlmann2011statistics}, \citet{cai2011analysis}), while the case $c=0$ corresponds to the standard asymptotics.
+The former asymptotic regime, i.e. with fixed $p$, is called the ``standard asymptotics'' (see, e.g., \citet{le2012asymptotics}).
+Here, both the sample mean and the sample covariance matrix are proven to be consistent estimators for the corresponding population counterparts.
+Challenges arise when $p$ is comparable to $n$, i.e. both the dimension $p$ and the sample size $n$ tend to infinity while their ratio $p/n$ tends to a positive constant $c \in [0,1)$, the so-called concentration ratio.
+It is called ``large dimensional asymptotics'' or ``Kolmogorov asymptotics'' (c.f., \citet{buhlmann2011statistics}, \citet{cai2011analysis}), while the case $c=0$ corresponds to the standard asymptotics.